telerik/kendo-react/knowledge-base/daterangepicker-predefined-ranges.md

 This is an example showcasing how to limit the value:

-{% meta height:760 %}
+{% meta id:index height:760 %}
 {% embed_file dateinputs/daterangepicker-predefined-ranges/main.jsx preview %}
-{% embed_file dateinputs/daterangepicker-predefined-ranges/styles.css preview %}
+{% embed_file dateinputs/daterangepicker-predefined-ranges/styles.css  %}
 {% endmeta %}